 How to Make a Ribbon Wreath

-I love my new Christmas wreath and today I am sharing how to make a ribbon wreath.
+I love to make Christmas wreaths and today I am sharing how to make a ribbon wreath.
 This is a pretty yet easy DIY holiday craft.

 Doesn’t my wreath, next to my Christmas tree, look great hanging in the window?

 Can I be honest about something?
-The instructions to make the wreath weren’t very good.
+Making this wreath was a bit tricky.
 In fact, it took a lot of trial and error to get it right.

-The good news is I would never do that to you!
-I am sharing everything you need to know to make this wreath.
+The good news is I would never let that happen to you!
+I simplified how to make this and I am sharing everything you need to know to make this wreath.

-I am excited to share the amazing ribbon projects that were submitted by my friends!
+I am also excited to share the amazing ribbon projects that were submitted by my friends!

 Laurie at Tip Junkie – How to Make a Bow for Wreaths